ForsakenX/forsaken-bots/README.md

       Dialing this bot would auto join you to a conference.

       This provided voice chat for games without need for someone to manage it during game play.

+  IrcProxy:

+      Hides multiple irc clients behind one active session.

+      Allowed multiple bots to sit behind one login and reduced spamming the channel with joins/leaves.